jhon0010/java-spring-hexagonal-reactive-architecture/adrs/ADR-000: Assumptions.md

   * REJECTED : At least one of the validations failed.

 * The validation results would be relevant to the business, so they will be returned with the Lead information.
+  * This means ALL the validations will be executed, even if one of them fails.